Naar Nederlands

 355 °: The exhaust valve closes, so 5 ° before the intake valve starts to open again.

-360º(=): Process repeats.
+360º(=0º): Process repeats.

+Sometimes it is said that the outlet valve should close shortly after the inlet valve opens.
 This would have a beneficial flushing effect.
 But I 've never found this: so first close the exhaust valve and then open the inlet valve immediately after that.

 5 .
 In order to ensure that the valves close well, there must be a slight gap (0.3 to 0.5 mm) between the little valve pushers and the low circumferential part of the cam discs, so during the time the valves must be closed.
 If the pushers even gently touch the cam disc during that period too much compression will be lost.
 It is easy to overlook something like that, at least it happened to me.
 So please check if the pushers don’t touch anywhere on the whole lower circumference part of the cam discs!